On average Nearly Half of us will travel this year

 Richard Thomas, In charge of Loyalty for Prepaid Cards at Lloyds TSB, said:

-"This study concluded that UK citizens want and enjoy holidays that produce a relaxation result plus resting the brain but still want adventure with trills at the right price which will fuel Britons' have a love affair with water sports, jumping from planes and hi speed jetting equipment overseas.”
+"This study concluded that UK citizens want and enjoy holidays that produce a relaxation result plus resting the brain but still want the adventure with trills at the right price which will fuel Britons' have a love affair with water sports, jumping from planes and hi-speed jetting equipment overseas.”

 Only 8% of Brits said they were going somewhere cheap as the main motivation for choosing a holiday.
 Yet new also figures suggest that people are spending more money abroad.

-MSN money found that 32% of people traveling abroad will spend, on average, an extra £365 each.
+A poll conducted by MSN money concluded that a total of 32% of people travelling overseas spend an estimated £365 each.
 This figure includes meals out, alcohol, entertainment, attractions, taxis and souvenirs.